 Backhand: Butterfly T64, Butterfly Rozena, Donic F1

-Koki Niwa Carbon is a blade with a clear feel and excellent speed and at the same time, the overall strength is also very good.
-From an offensive point of view, this blade can bring you a huge amount of impact and energy whether you play under a small force or a large force.
+Koki Niwa Carbon is a blade with a clear feel and excellent speed; the overall strength is also very good.
+From an offensive point of view, this blade can bring you a huge amount of impact and energy whether you play under a small or large force.

 The only disadvantage Is the defensive control is not particularly good.
 On the other hand, the overall wrapping of the ball of Koki Niwa Wood is much better, and its advantages are precise control in pushes or drop-shots.